 Location: Mountain Point, BVI

-Next on the agenda, the crew chatted through the Boat Check list.
-Whilst underway on passage, a boat check is conducted once an hour, every hour.
-Part of said boat check is to transfer our electronic position, derived from the ships GPS unit, on to a paper chart.
-The students practiced plotting our current Latitude and Longitude onto a chart of the BVI and by the end of the exercise were also able to extrapolate coordinates for given locations on the chart.
+Next on the agenda, the crew chatted through the Boat Checklist.
+While underway on the passage, a boat check is conducted once an hour, every hour.
+Part of said boat check is to transfer our electronic position, derived from the ship’s GPS unit, on to a paper chart.
+The students practiced plotting our current Latitude and Longitude onto the chart of the BVI and, by the end of the exercise, were also able to extrapolate coordinates for given locations on the chart.

 At around 10:00, our anchors were hauled, and Firebolt made a short passage over to Mountain Point, where the new divers, suited and booted after lunch, went on to complete the confined water training component of their PADI Open Water Course.
 A number of the already certified divers used this opportunity to enroll in dinghy school training.
 Pleased to say that no one flunked out on this occasion, and we now have a number of other able bodies who are able to conduct dinghy transportation runs between boats or dive/snorkel sites.

 A delicious meal of Chili awaited the divers upon their return, and the crew of Firebolt shared immensely entertaining stories of their most embarrassing moments to date.
 With brownies currently in the oven to celebrate the completion of all confined water dives, all Open Water students are over on Ocean Star for their second theory class whilst the Advanced divers are receiving some underwater navigation tuition in preparation for their dive tomorrow.

 The smell of brownies continues to waft its way through the galley of Firebolt, and with every passing minute, it becomes more unlikely that there will be any left for the Firebolt crew currently over on Ocean Star….tune in tomorrow for tales of a potential mutiny.